24 Companies With Standout – And Effective – Diversity Recruiting Strategies

 Through its foundation, Siemens has invested more than $115 million in a pipeline of diverse STEM talent through workforce development initiatives.
 Recognizing the growing need for workers in STEM fields, The Siemens Foundation launched its workforce development efforts in 2015 to help close the opportunity gap for young adults in STEM middle-skill careers.
 These efforts promote awareness of opportunities in STEM middle-skill jobs and scale effective education and training models to increase access to these promising career paths.

-Slack outperforms many tech companies when it comes to diversity with 13% of technical roles held by individuals from underrepresented communities and 34% of technical roles held by women.
-Surprisingly, this company does not have a Chief Diversity Officer or anything like it – they simply embed diversity recruiting into the fabric of their talent acquisition strategy.
-According to The Atlantic, they recruit from coding bootcamps that focus on underrepresented talent and they utilize technologies like Textio to screen for potentially biased language that would turn away female candidates.
+Slack, a leading business communication platform, outperforms many tech companies when it comes to diversity.
+Almost 14% of their roles are held by individuals from one or more underrepresented communities, and over 46% of Slack’s manager positions are held by women.
+Surprisingly, this company does not have a Chief Diversity Officer or a similar role – they simply embed diversity recruiting into the fabric of their talent acquisition strategy.
+According to The Atlantic, they recruit from coding bootcamps that focus on underrepresented talent, and they utilize technologies like Textio to screen for potentially biased language that would turn away female candidates.
 They also focus on removing bias from the interviewing process by clearly defining candidate criteria, asking everyone the same interview questions, and doing mock interviews with team members to ensure bias doesn’t creep in during real interviews.

 To move the needle on diversity and inclusion in the advertising and marketing industries, Verizon created AdFellows, a fellowship program to help individuals from diverse backgrounds break into marketing and advertising.
 The 8-month program gives recent graduates the chance to try out four different roles in PR, creative, media, and client-side brand marketing, giving them real-world experience and opportunities to network with industry leaders.
 According to the Wall Street Journal, the program has a goal of placing 90% of participants in full-time jobs afterward.